 And that needs to end.
 Now.

 If you also struggle with emotional eating, I want you to make me a promise.
 Right now.

 You’re going to stop over-analyzing everything, and you’re going to stop believing the assumptions others make about you.
 People who couldn’t possibly know what goes on in your head.

 The next time you pick up that piece of food, you’re going to remember: your’e harming yourself.
 The people who hurt you, the events in your life that have led you to this moment… what you’re doing to yourself right now, it won’t change anything.
 Except you.
 It’ll change you.
 And not in a good way.
 These actions, all they’re doing is harming you.
 You’re adding to the pain by choosing to harm yourself.
 Stop.

 If you promise me you’ll stop, I’ll stop, too.
 We can help each other.
 We can get through this.
 In much healthier ways.
 Emotional eating as self-harm can unfortunately open the door to a lot more hurt, and potentially to other, more serious self-harm down the road.
 Don’t do it.
-Try to hug the kid inside how’s begging for love, rather than another potato chip.
+Try to hug the kid inside you who’s begging for love, rather than feeding it another potato chip.
 Learn to see past the ugly thoughts in your head.

 There’s help out there.
 Here are some resources for those of us who struggle with emotional eating.
 Don’t worry, I’ll use them too.